 - Colestyramine (to reduce blood fat levels)

-- Warfarin or other blood thinners – if you take warfarin you can take occasional amounts of this medicine, but talk to your doctor first before your take it on a regular basis
+- Warfarin or other blood thinners – if you take warfarin you can take occasional amounts of this medicine, but talk to your doctor first before you take it on a regular basis.

 If you are unsure about interactions with any other medicines, talk to your pharmacist.
 This includes medicines prescribed by your doctor and medicine you have bought for yourself, including herbal and homeopathic remedies.